witseie-elen4020/group16-project-2022/README.md

 The batch files import csv files from the /data/elen4020/project directory.
 99MB, 987MB and 4.9GB files are run for each code implementation, with iterations of 1,2,4,10 and 16 nodes each.
 To run all of these files may take several minutes.
 To run fewer of them, edit the RunAll.sh file and comment the batch file you do not want executed.
 Larger file sizes were tested but not included as it takes relatively long to run.

+In this way mulitple files can be tested at once, as long as the number of overall nodes requested does not exceed 16.

 To run your own iteration of file and number of processes, either edit one of the bacth files, or use:
 For main.py: